Join our email list to stay in the know on all the adventures that await you in the Rifle area.

-Contrary to their name, the Flat Tops are not actually flat.
-The region is a high plateau filled with forests, meadows, hills, canyons, valleys, and spectacular views of mountain ranges far away.
-More accessible than its wilderness cousin to the east, the western Flat Tops near Rifle are a paradise for campers, boaters, bikers, hikers, and ATVers.
+The name Flat Tops refers to a large region of the White River National Forest northeast of Rifle.
+Contrary to their name, the western Flat Tops nearest Rifle are not actually flat.
+More accessible than its wilderness cousin to the east, the western Flat Tops are a rugged paradise for campers, boaters, bikers, hikers, and ATVers.

-Flat Tops scenery is outstanding, featuring scattered stands of aspen and scenic alpine meadows.
-On top of the plateau, the land is coated in spruce/fir and aspen forest mixed with large open grassy meadows.
+The Flat Tops’ scenery is outstanding, featuring scattered stands of aspen and scenic alpine meadows.
+On top of the plateau, the land is a mix of evergreen and aspen forests, small lakes, and large open grassy meadows.
 Long riparian corridors lead to vast subalpine grasslands.
-Engelmann spruce and subalpine fir dominate the highlands and give way to Douglas fir and Ponderosa pine at lower elevations, and with signature riparian zone blue spruce along the creeks.

 OHV enthusiasts will love the Blair Mountain Road which bisects the area from east to west.
 In the fall, the Flat Tops draws hunters from across the country in search of trophy elk.
 The fishing is excellent too.
 Native American Utes found the same to be true and there is ample evidence of their use of the area.
 The ghost town of Carbonate also draws tourists interested in local history.

 As you travel further and further to the northeast, you will get closer to the famed Flat Tops Wilderness Area.
 This non-motorized area offers great fishing, hiking, and horseback riding.
 It includes the stunning Trapper’s Lake which is surrounded by sheer flat-topped buttes that give the region its name.
 The wilderness area can be most easily accessed from Rifle by taking Highway 13 to Meeker and then driving deep into the White River drainage.